yllvar/yllvar/README.md

 Delving into the fascinating intersection of economics, machine learning, and blockchain technology.

 ## 💬 Let's Connect
 Let's brainstorm together on technology, algorithms, and blockchain projects.
-Reach out to me at [yllvaranwar@gmail.com](mailto:yllvaranwar@gmail.com) for collaboration opportunities and freelance gigs.

 ## 😄 Pronouns
 Bro